This post may contain affiliate links. Read my disclosure policy.

 Yes, you can!
 Just place the pancakes on a baking sheet in a single layer and freeze them until frozen solid.
 Then, place the frozen pancakes between pieces of wax paper and stack in a freezer bag.
 They will stay good in the freezer for up to three months.
 Thaw almond flour pancakes overnight in the refrigerator before reheating.

 So what should you serve alongside your fresh, hot almond flour pancakes?
 I’m glad you asked!
-Here are a few great dishes to partner with these pancakes.
+Here are a few great dishes to partner with these pancakes to make a full meal.

 - Egg Muffin Cups: Try my Ham, Cheese and Broccoli Egg Muffins for a savory side to these delicious pancakes.